-In our last post, we discussed techniques to move your name to the top of the list when reporters are seeking experts for media interviews.
+In a recent post, we discussed techniques to move your name to the top of the list when reporters are seeking experts for media interviews.

 Now that you’ve gone through media training and booked the interview, how do you improve your chances of having reporters use your key messages in their stories?

 The first step is to craft your messages with supporting facts.
 Then practice, and practice some more until you’re entirely comfortable in your delivery.
 In the fast-paced environment of news reporting, you may only have time to communicate one, two or three, if you are really lucky.
 You can increase your chances of being quoted accurately by doing something very simple, yet effective.